 Morning shivers her awake again,

 Where the mirror flashes

 In her face that same terrible fish

 That has been catching her dreams

 Never quite able to grasp enough.

-* Spanish: English translation: “Yes, she can!”
+* English translation of the Spanish: “Yes, she can!”